fangzefunny/StdVisualModel/README.md

 * Step 2.
 Run **s2_get_E.m** to calculate the **E** (energy) of model and store them into folder **E**.
 * Step 3.
 Run **s3_main_script.m** to fit the model and achieve the estimated parameters, lots of tables, figures.

 Note: I have run all the result in subfolder of each target folder **ZF**.
+If you want to use those data, you need to pull them out of the **ZF** folder.